LukeNgirubiu/SupplierApp/README.md

 # SupplierApp
-An android app that enables potential buyers identify suppliers around them and make orders.
+An android app that enables potential buyers identify suppliers within 50km radius of their current locaton, make orders,subsribe or even enquire.
-Suppliers can consequently view orders, location of the buyer from his/her location using the map system Application and can text the buyer.
+Suppliers can consequently view orders, location of the buyers from their location using the Map system Application and can text the buyer.
-Firebase firestore is used as for backend storage.
+Firebase firestore is used for backend storage.